 Harford Community College provides high quality, accessible and affordable educational opportunities for all ages.
 Whether you want to earn a degree or just enrich your life, HCC is here for you!

-HCC offers four different associate’s degrees in more than 70 programs of study, as well as several certificates.
-The Continuing Education Division offers training for the community, youth camps, senior programs, adult developmental education, and workforce development.
+HCC offers more than 80 unique programs of study that lead to one of four different associate degrees or several certificates.
+The Continuing Education & Training division offers training for the community, youth camps, senior programs, adult developmental education, and workforce development.

 Please explore our site to learn more about the College and the programs we offer.
 If you need further information, please contact the Office of the Vice President for Academic Affairs.